ekohe/wulin_master/README.md

 end
 ```

-Now we can set grids to add subordinates for the selected employee, like following code:
+Now we can set grids to add subordinates for the selected employee, like the following code:

 ```ruby
 class EmployeeGrid < WulinMaster::Grid